ChengxiSHE/MAIPO/README.md

 # MAIPO: Multi-Agent Interactive Prompt Optimization for OR/Optimization

+This is the repository of our accepted paper **She, C., Lu, X., Chen, Z., Wang, J., & Zhao, P. (2026).
+Cooperation Makes Better: Multi-agent Interactive Evolution Framework in LLM4OR.
+Expert Systems with Applications, 133754.** https://doi.org/10.1016/j.eswa.2026.133754

 **MAIPO** is a multi-agent, iterative prompt-optimization framework for operations research and optimization tasks.
 It orchestrates multiple roles (Doctor, Professor, Evolver, Conductor, Student, etc.) to mimic a research group discussion loop that improves prompts, generates code, tests solutions, and feeds back errors.

 ## Technical Outline